liyan2015/P3Forecast/README.md

 [main.py](https://github.com/liyan2015/P3Forecast/tree/main/main.py) is the main function.

+The code can be executed with [run.sh](https://github.com/liyan2015/P3Forecast/tree/main/run.sh) using the parameters as follows:
  We already provide preprocessed public dataset of four clouds (`Alibaba`, `Azure`, `Google`, `Alibaba-AI`) in the folder `data/`.
 If you want to add new datasets, you can refer to the code in the file [lib/preprocess.py](https://github.com/liyan2015/P3Forecast/tree/main/lib/preprocess.py).
 Please ensure that your new dataset meets the following requirements: